When you have pain, whether it’s joint, osteoarthritis or chronic pain, sometimes all you want to do is lie in bed and not move.

 Vitamin C is a crucial vitamin for collagen production.⁴ As you know, collagen plays a very important role in bone health.
 (Your bones are made mostly of collagen.
 And the combination of collagen and calcium gives your bones its strength and flexibility.)

 This may be why some people experience pain-relief after taking AlgaeCal.* AlgaeCal Plus takes a multi-mineral approach to your bone health.
-In addition to calcium there’s vitamin C, vitamin D3, vitamin K2, magnesium, boron and over 70 trace minerals that contribute to your health.
+It contains all 13 known essential bone supporting minerals, including calcium, magnesium, and boron.
+Plus there’s vitamin C, vitamin D3, and vitamin K2 too.

 “To my delight–within a month it made significant difference in my level of arthritis pain –but even more importantly, I experienced relief from chronic tendonitis in my elbow–which I had been told would require surgery to repair.” – Miriam Valere Salt Lake City, UT